AARP Eye Center

-With the nation focused on the up-coming elections, we are often asked what role AARP plays.
+We are often asked what role AARP plays in elections.
 It’s simple: We work to make sure that your voice is heard and that your vote counts.

 AARP is focused on making sure that every candidate from both parties is aware of the issues that matter to you – including protecting Social Security and Medicare, lowering the price of prescription drugs, and helping ensure health and financial security for you and your family.
 We do this work by sponsoring debates and candidate forums and offering information on major races.
 We also want to ensure that you have the resources you need to vote safely, whether from home or in person.